Lost-Outpost/Telsera/GAMEPLAY.md

 ### New Gear

-- [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) - Completes the Dawnguard weapon collection and distributes the armor weapons to the members as well.

 - [Beyond Skyrim Morrowind - Bonemold Weapon Pack](https://www.nexusmods.com/skyrimspecialedition/mods/66906) - Adds the bonemold weapon set from Beyond Skyrim: Morrowind for use in the base game.
 Happy anniversary, Morrowind!

 - [Common Clothes and Armors](https://www.nexusmods.com/skyrimspecialedition/mods/21305) - Adds over 130 new clothes and armor to the common people of Skyrim.